18F/health-tracking-course/collections/_admin/coursefacilitation.md

 ## Introduction

 Course facilitation is an opportunity to guide learners to link course material to their personal experiences.
-This guide intends to help the considerations and planning involved with the facilitation of courses like State Officer, M.D.
-(SOMD).
+This guide intends to help the considerations and planning involved with the facilitation of courses like {{site.long}}.

 ### Time commitment